 We also like a few clever design details.
 Edifier claims that the speakers have a 10-degree upwards tilt to ensure that the listener directs the sound.

 This means that the controls are not at the back of the speaker or in the face of the fascia.
-Left-handers might be unhappy with this positioning.
+Left-handers might be unhappy with this listening position.

 The remote comes with speakers.
 While we don’t like this type of plastic control, we appreciate having it handy to adjust volume and change inputs.
 It’s essential to keep it from getting lost down the back of your sofa.